What to wear to a Photoshoot

 Now, that being said, you can totally go out and buy something new if you want.
 But, honestly, use what you have in your closet.
 Or your friend’s closet.

+Vintage style.
 If you want to give your photo session some old-timey vibes, take a pipe or faux cigarette for fun.
 Heck, pair it with a vintage-looking bottle too.
 Don’t forget the suspenders and 1920’s fedora.

 Setting a Scene

-Some photographers enjoy setting up an entire scene, indoors or outside.
+Some photographers enjoy setting up an entire scene, indoors or out.
 This is my favorite thing to do.
 As a photographer, this sets the scene for your photo session.
 It can be as simple as a small stool in a flower field or as intricate as a backdrop with a side table, birdcage, and pictures hanging.

 If you’re a gamer, it could be fun to create a faux living room.
 Think of a bean bag chair, TV screen, game console, bowl of popcorn, and you outside in the woods.
 Bring the props to help your photographer set a scene for you.